Francis Gary Powers: Decorations

 Powers was awarded the CIA's Intelligence Star on April 20, 1965.
 On May 1, 2000, he was posthumously awarded the Distinguished Flying Cross, the Prisoner of War Medal, the National Defense Service Medal, and the CIA Director's Award.
 On June 15, 2012, he was also awarded the Silver Star for demonstrating "exceptional loyalty" while enduring nearly two years of harsh interrogation and imprisonment in Moscow.
-Air Force Chief of Staff General Norton Schwartz presented the decoration to Powers' grandchildren, Trey Powers, 9, and Lindsey Berry, 29, in a Pentagon ceremony.
+Air Force Chief of Staff General Norton Schwartz presented the decoration to Powers' grandchildren, Trey Powers and Lindsey Berry, in ceremony at the Pentagon.